Auth & identity

 Once the authorization server confirms the user has logged in successfully, it resumes the PKCE code flow from phase one and generates an authorization code.
 The client application then sends both the authorization code and the original code_verifier back to the authorization server to verify against the code_challenge, thus proving the client application’s authorization request hasn’t been intercepted.

 With the PKCE code flow completed, the client application can finally request what it needs most: tokens.

 The OAuth and OIDC protocols use bearer tokens to transport access controls and data between the components.
 The name bearer token can be understood as “give access to the bearer of this token.”
 These tokens are encrypted pieces of data, like a JSON Web Token (JWT), that act as the main mechanism for delegated access and user authentication.

 The main difference between OAuth and OIDC is the type of bearer token the client application requests from the authorization server.
 The types of tokens are:

-Once the authorization issues these tokens, the client application has everything it needs for delegated access and authentication.
+Once the authorization issues an access token or ID token, the client application has everything it needs for delegated access and authentication.
 The ID token confirms the user’s identity is genuine and the client application can consider the user fully authenticated via OIDC.

 If you’re building SSO, OIDC is a future-forward path to create a robust and complex B2B auth solution.
 There is a lot more to the OIDC spec, but what we covered should give you a strong foundation of how the delegated authentication pattern works for SSO.